thooks1203/echodeed/FIRST_EMAIL_HEATHWOOD_HALL.md

 336-214-1645
 tavores@echodeed.com

 P.S.
-Heathwood Hall serves 903 students - that's $8.30 per student for
-a platform that operationalizes your Episcopal values of dignity and belonging.
-Character Strong charges $12,000 ($13.30/student) and doesn't engage parents or teachers.
+We're significantly more affordable than Character Strong or Panorama, and we actually engage parents and teachers (they don't).
 ```

 ---